Monastery of São Dinis de Odivelas: Art & architecture

-Of the original monastery built in the early 14th century, only the apse of the church and parts of the cloisters remain.
+Of the original buildings, only the apse of the church and parts of the cloisters remain.
 The apse is a typical example of the plain Gothic of the monasteries built by the mendicant orders in mediaeval Portugal: clear forms and little decoration.
 The apse is composed of a main chapel and two side chapels, all of polygonal shape and reinforced with buttresses.
 In the interior, all chapels are covered by rib vaulting and are illuminated by three windows.
 Another Gothic chapel was added to the south side of the apse in 1425.
 In spite of its late date, this chapel is similar to the earlier ones in architectural terms.
 The original nave of the church had three aisles, but after the 1755 earthquake the space was unified under a single aisle.

-One of the lateral chapels of the apse keeps the tomb of King Dinis, decorated with the recumbent figure of the king.
+One of the lateral chapels of the apse houses the tomb of King Dinis, decorated with his recumbent effigy.
 His tomb, as well as that of his daughter Maria Afonso, are remarkable examples of early 14th-century Portuguese sculpture, even though they were damaged by the 1755 earthquake and by Napoleonic troops that invaded Portugal in the 19th century.

 The monastery has two cloisters.
 The main cloister was built in the 14th century, but nowadays only parts of the original vaulting still exist.
 In the early 16th century the monastery was partially remodelled in Manueline style.
-The main cloister gained many Manueline portals, and a second cloister, nicknamed the Claustro da Moura was built.
+The main cloister gained many Manueline portals, and a second cloister, nicknamed the Claustro da Moura, was built.
 Later in the century a gallery (loggia) in Mannerist style was added to the façade.

 An important legacy of the early 18th century is the refectory of the monastery, decorated by painted wooden panels on the ceiling and tile (azulejo) panels on the walls.